senorprogrammer/til/README.md

 ## Installation

-To use this yourself, the simplest approach is probably to fork this repo yourself and just delete the content from the `/docs` directory.
+To use this yourself, the simplest approach is probably to fork this repo and delete the contents of the `/docs` directory.

-You could also:
+You can also:

 * create your own empty git repo
 * copy `til.go` into it